matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 /account/3pid](https://matrix.org/docs/spec/client_server/unstable#post-matrix-client-r0-account-3pid).
 Depending on whether the `bind` flag is `true` or `false`, the threepid will be bound to either a user's account on the homeserver, or both the homeserver and an identity server.

-For context a threepid can be bound to an identity server to allow other users to find their Matrix ID using their email address or phone number.
-A threepid can also be added to a user's account on the homeserver.
-This allows the threepid to be used for message notifications, login, password reset, and other important functions.
-We use the term `add` when talking about adding a threepid to a homeserver, and `bind` when binding a threepid to an identity server.
+Note that we use the term `add` when talking about adding a threepid to a homeserver, and `bind` when binding a threepid to an identity server.
 This terminology will be used throughout the rest of this proposal.

 Typically, when using the `/account/3pid` endpoint, the identity server handles the verification -- either by sending an email to an email address,